Origin URL prefix

 {% hint style="info" %}

-If your origin server needs authentication, please refer to the [connecting-storage-bucket](https://docs.cloudimage.io/setup/connecting-storage-bucket "mention") section.
+If your origin server needs authentication, please refer to the [Connecting storage bucket](/setup/connecting-storage-bucket.md) section.

 {% endhint %}